 Up until now, nothing that we've written has been specific to doubly-linked lists of characters.
 One thing we care a great deal about in a text editor is which characters are newlines, because that is what lets us know our position in the document: the row and column.
-In Emacs, the first row is row 1, and the first column is column 0.
+In Emacs (and the remaining tasks of this assignment), the first row is row 1, and the first column is column 0.
 In these Emacs buffers, you can see the (row, column) displayed in the lower right corner:

+O ○ ☆ rjsimmon - emacs -

-Hello 15-122 Hello 15-122 Hello 15- 1 22 -uuu:-F1 foo.txt All (1,0) -uuu:-F1 foo.txt All (1,5) -uuu:-F1 foo.txt All (2,3)
+Hello 15-122 Hello 15-122 Hello 15- 1 22

+-uuu:-F1 foo.txt All (1,0) -uuu:-F1 foo.txt All (1,5) -uuu:-F1 foo.txt All (2,3)

 We can calculate the column of the cursor by working backwards until we find a newline, and we can calculate the row of the cursor by working backwards to the beginning of the buffer and counting the newlines.
-Note that in the middle example, the cursor is atop a cell containing a newline '\n', but the cursor is at the end of row 1, not the beginning of row 2.
+Note that in the middle example, the cursor is atop a cell containing a newline ' n', but the cursor is at the end of row 1, not the beginning of row 2.